 - EEA nationals that require treatment for non pre-existing conditions.

-- People who are working for a UK company but living abroad are not entitled to receive NHS medical treatment even if they can prove their wages are being paid by a UK company and they are therefore paying tax and national insurance on them.
+- People who are working for a UK company but living abroad are not entitled to receive NHS medical treatment.

 - EEA nationals without a European Health Insurance Card.